Posted by Tia Patel | OCT-06-2020

 As a community of runners, running with a buggy is the ultimate way to multi-task.
 This is the perfect solution for parents who want to exercise without the guilt of leaving your baby with the grandparents.

-Stay with us whilst we run through the benefits of running with a buggy, some buggy running tips and the things to look for if you're thinking of buying a running buggy.
+Stay with us whilst we run you through the benefits of running with a buggy, a guide to running with a buggy and the things to look for if you're thinking of buying a running buggy.